diegotonetti99/Ambix-Video-Sync/README.md

 ~~~

 ## Anaconda
-This program relies on anaconda to manage all the python libraries and ffmpeg.
+This program relies on Anaconda to manage all the Python libraries and FFmpeg.
 Create a new virtual environment with the command (use this command only the first time)
 ~~~
 conda create -n ambix
 ~~~
-then activate the enviroment with
+then activate the environment with
 ~~~
 conda activate ambix
 ~~~